 The Quality Assurance Team receives concerns about services from a variety of sources including professionals, people who use services, members of the public and service providers across all sectors.

-All concerns are assessed and appropriate action is taken, which ranges from logging for future reference through to recommendations for de-commissioning a service.
+All concerns are assessed and appropriate action taken, ranging from logging for future reference to recommendations for de-commissioning a service.

 The Quality Assurance team work with providers to raise the quality of care across Cornwall.
 Sometimes, providers need help to maintain care at an appropriate level.
 The Quality Assurance team, working with others in the Council, will work with the provider to help them improve.
 Problems may come up that need more formal support and controls put in place to manage placements to a provider to help them fix the identified issues.
 The Council’s approach to this is covered in the Managing Provider Quality and Performance in Commissioned Services document.